idaholab/moose/modules/reactor/doc/content/source/meshgenerators/PinMeshGenerator.md

 ## Reporting ID Information

-The `PinMeshGenerator` object also tags the mesh elements with the reporting ID named "region_id".
+The `PinMeshGenerator` object also tags the mesh elements with the extra integer reporting ID named "region_id".

-The `PinMeshGenerator` object also automatically tags the mesh with the [!param](/Mesh/PinMeshGenerator/pin_type) using the name "pin_type_id" and, if extruded, the axial layers using the name "plane_id".
+The `PinMeshGenerator` object also automatically tags the mesh with the [!param](/Mesh/PinMeshGenerator/pin_type) using the extra integer name "pin_type_id" and, if extruded, the axial layers using the extra integer name "plane_id".

 ## Exterior Boundary ID Information